Xytoup/CoC_BB_FarmingBot/README.md

 - just run the main.py and the bot will do the attacking for you, no further input needed
 - troop placement and timing is randomized

-- currently, the bot only works for a 1440p resolution.
+- currently, the bot only works for 1080p and 1440p resolution.